Trimble R2. It's pretty, pretty, pretty good.

 The R2 was introduced sometime around 2015 but only recently did we get the opportunity to trade one in.
 Lucky for us, at the same time, we had a Trimble R10 (Model 2) that we wanted to put to the test – as we’ve been excited about what others are saying regarding Trimble's ProPoint™ technology performing in seemingly impossible GPS environments.
 We have grown up, but we still love to play with our toys, so we didn’t hesitate to pack up and head to the field with both receivers.

-Similar in size, shape and weight to the R10 and R12, the R2 is built with a IP-65 ruggedized plastic housing (opposed to alloy on the R10/R12) which seamlessly integrates a rubberized shock absorbing bumper around the top section of the receiver.
+Identical to the R580 and similar in size, shape and weight to the R10 and R12, the R2 is built with a IP-65 ruggedized plastic housing (opposed to alloy on the R10/R12) which seamlessly integrates a rubberized shock absorbing bumper around the top section of the receiver.
 It meets Military specs for vibration and is designed to survive a 2 meter drop onto concrete.
 It’s well built and feels solid.

-The R2 has the best battery door / compartment that we’ve ever seen on a Trimble surveying receiver.
+The R2 and R580 offer the best battery door / compartment that we’ve ever seen on a Trimble surveying receiver.
 It utilizes a sliding tray design that is easy to remove and securely clicks into place - a big upgrade over the R8 series and R10 / R12.
 The R2 also utilizes the standard (92670) battery that Trimble has been using for decades in the R8, so batteries are less expensive more readily available compared to the R10.

 The R2 is capable of providing real-time centimeter accuracy through VRS, RTX and local RTK corrections.
 CenterPoint RTX™ service through satellite (SV) is as simple as it gets – but can also be delivered via cellular through your controller or smartphone.